-Compare that with TVs, where even the best TVs tend to peak at about 85 inches, and the best OLED TVs have almost never reached even that in the past.
+Compare that with TVs, where even the best TVs tend to peak at about 85 inches (although 100+ inch is coming in), and the best OLED TVs have almost never reached even that in the past.
 There are TVs from 90-150 inches, but they're rather specialist, and are priced like it.

 The price of TVs also increases dramatically as you go further up the sizing.
 Moving from 50 to 55 inches can mean a small increase, but stepping from 75 to 85 inches might cost you thousands more at the elite end of things.

 With projectors, you don't really need to worry about paying for size – higher costs pretty much always get put towards higher image quality, and more advanced projector tech.
 Projectors can be very cheap, but not at very high image quality.

 If you're looking for a projector that matches a TV, which one is cheaper may depend on the size you're looking at.
 If you're just looking at going around 65 inches or 75 inches, cheap 4K projectors and TVs will be pretty close to each other.
 But those same projectors can move up to 100+ inches, and the TVs will get a lot more expensive.

 However!
 The image quality of 85-inch flagship TVs is absolutely exquisite, and if you want a projector to remotely match what the highest-end TVs can do, projectors can pass what TVs cost even at that size.
 But, again, the TVs don't change size – that same high-end projector can give you a huge cinema screen.